 After leaving Teotihuacan, we went for lunch at a buffet - yuck, then back to the city to visit the Basilica de Guadeloupe.
 The entrance to the original church has sunk 45 cm because Mexico City is built on a lake.
 When you walk in the old Basilica-

 you walk uphill towards the altar.
 It was closed for 5 years in the 70s while the city decided what to do about it.
 People protested in the square and finally it was decided to build a new church.
 There were over 200 buildings in the area that were sinking so the city put hydraulics underneath ALL of them to prevent them from sinking any more.
 They haven't been moved back to their original positions because they are afraid they will tumble.

 Building the new church took only 2 years-

 and holds 3000 people on the main floor-

 It's so big it's hard to see the couple in the bottom left corner getting married.
 The priest is standing to the left of the cross in the bottom middle-

 It's a huge tourist attraction and I'm surprised they don't charge to go in.
-They've also smartened up and moved the candles to outside, preventing the mess the black smoke creates on the ceiling and walls-
+They've also smartened up and moved the candles to the outside, preventing the mess the black smoke creates on the ceiling and walls-

 Many people light candles and bring flowers asking for favours and praying for the dead-

 I had a good day but it was very tiring.
-Our guide talked on and on and on in weird English so that made it hard to concentrate all day on what he was saying.
+Our guide talked on and on and on in weird English so that made it hard to concentrate on what he was saying.
 Oh well.
 Soon I'll be back in the snow!

 Tomorrow I'm going on another tour to Xochimilco and other exciting places!